-- Contact a Water Damage Restoration and Mitigation Company: They’ll help you start to dry everything out and ensure mold growth doesn’t happen.
+- Contact a Water Damage Restoration and Removal Company: They’ll help you start to dry everything out and ensure mold growth doesn’t happen.

 - Ensure Your Building is Completely Dry: Before the build back, you need to make sure all moisture levels are back to normal to prevent future mold growth and damage.

 Of course, the mold remediation process is about far more than just removing mold from the damaged area.

 That’s the most important thing property owners should know about the mold removal vs. mold remediation process.

 To make the whole thing easy to understand, we’ve put together this step-by-step guide on what happens during mold remediation.

 The first real step in mold mediation is to assess the situation.
 A trained mold removal specialist (MRS) comes out to your building and determines what the next steps need to be.
 This is the most important time to document everything and ensure you’ve contacted your insurance company.
 Then they’ll look at the cause of the mold, where it is at, and what could potentially be hiding inside walls or ceilings.
 From there, they’ll isolate the problem and keep spread of spores to a minimum by using plastic or polyurethane sheeting.

 While it will probably look like something out of a Hollywood movie, the special protective gear that mold remediation teams wear is for their overall safety.
 Often, this includes booties, goggles, and a respirator mask at a minimum.
 This shouldn’t alarm you, but is important to mention to show just how risky breathing in mold spores can be.